 Filmfest DC 2018 in D.C.
 Classrooms

-Teaching for Change is partnering with Filmfest DC: The Washington, DC International Film Festival for a seventh year to spread the word about the international film festival and to bring filmmakers for some of the films into D.C. classrooms.
+Teaching for Change partnered with Filmfest DC: The Washington, DC International Film Festival for a seventh year to spread the word about the international film festival and to bring filmmakers into D.C. classrooms.
 Filmmakers from Queens in Training, Puerto Rico: Citizens in Peril, and The Foreigners' Home visited four classrooms.
 Students learned a lot from viewing the documentaries, preparing questions, and interacting with the filmmakers.
 (Read about prior year visits.)

 Directed by Rian Brown and Geoff Pingree

 Students in Electra Bolotas’ art class at E.L.
 Haynes PCS (High School) were visited by Ford Morrison, producer and cinematographer of The Foreigner's Home, a documentary film that explores Toni Morrison’s artistic and intellectual vision through her 2006 exhibition at the Louvre of the same name.
 Bolata's students are working to develop superhero comic books addressing a range of topics including racism, gun violence, and climate change.
 Mr. Morrison showed students several works of art, clips from the film, and an interview with author Toni Morrison to help inform students on issues to consider when creating an artistic work.
 His main advice to students included finding a real-life anchor for inspiration and focusing on the development of characters within a story.
 Students were also given an opportunity to ask a variety of questions about Mr. Morrison’s inspiration for the film, the message he hopes his viewers receive after viewing the film, and his experience as a filmmaker.